8th Grade

 Our history curriculum is based on the Michigan State Standards.
 Our students explore history, geography, economics, government, and culture to gain a better understanding of their world.
 They are encouraged to relate past and present through the study of history and current events.

-The study of American history involves names and dates, discoveries, and conflicts.
+The study of American history involves names and dates, discoveries and conflicts.
 Through the study of the facts, students will begin to see the relationships between individuals and groups that have shaped the history of the United States.
 It is important to present concepts that help students to understand the cause and effect of how historical circumstances have influenced the American experience.
-This course will cover the Civil War, Reconstruction, Progressive Era, World War I, Great Depression, World War II, and Cold War.
-Essay writing, analysis of historical events, note-taking, and memorization are all skill areas that students will work on.
-This grade will also participate in a class trip to Washington D. C. and surrounding areas in the spring of their academic year.
-This trip will bring many of the concepts we have studied over the past two years to “life” for the students.
+This course will cover the Civil War, Reconstruction, Progressive Era, World War I, Great Depression, World War II and Cold War.
+Essay writing, analysis of historical events, note taking and memorization are all skill areas that students will work on.

 SCIENCE